 - Your eligibility percentage

-- Whether you take online, on-site, or hybrid courses
+- Whether you take online or hybrid courses

-- Where your on-site or hybrid courses meet
+- Where the on-site component of your hybrid courses meet

 - Your rate of pursuit, which is calculated based on the number of credits you take; to be eligible for housing allowance, you must be enrolled at a 60 percent rate of pursuit or greater

-Spouses and children receiving benefits under the Post‐9/11 GI Bill are eligible for a housing allowance if the transferor is a veteran.
+Spouses of veterans and children receiving benefits under the Post‐9/11 GI Bill may be eligible for a housing allowance.
+Children are eligible for housing allowance if the transferor is active-duty.

 Balancing Your Course Load